Revisiting claims of extracranial biophoton detection from the human brain: Acknowledgement

 In conclusion, for UPE to provide a non-invasive window into brain physiology, it would require the development of measurement protocols that eliminate background light and detectors sensitive to wavelengths transmitted through the skin and skull.
 With these safeguards in place, UPE could yet become a biomarker for neuroscience, clinical monitoring, and next-generation brain–computer interfaces.

-\subsubsection{Acknowledgement}
+\section{Acknowledgement}

-This work was supported by the National Research Council (NRC) of Canada through its Quantum Sensing Challenge Program and by the Natural Sciences and Engineering Research Council (NSERC) through the Alliance Quantum Consortia Grant `Quantum Enhanced Sensing and Imaging' and through its Discovery Grant program.
+This work was supported by the National Research Council (NRC) of Canada through its Quantum Sensing Challenge Program and by the Natural Sciences and Engineering Research Council (NSERC) through the Alliance Quantum Consortia Grant ``Quantum Enhanced Sensing and Imaging'' and through its Discovery Grant program.

-\subsubsection{Author contributions}
+\section{Author contributions}

-{VSa and VSe performed the experiments.
-VSa, VSe, and RR carried out the analysis.
-VSa, DO, and CS supervised the research.
-VSa, RR, and VSe wrote the manuscript with input from DO and CS.}
+Vahid Salari and Vishnu Seshan performed the experiments.
+Vahid Salari, Vishnu Seshan, and Rishabh Rishabh carried out the analysis.
+Vahid Salari, Daniel Oblak, and Christoph Simon supervised the research.
+Vahid Salari, Rishabh Rishabh, and Vishnu Seshan wrote the manuscript with input from Daniel Oblak and Christoph Simon.